Kellyanne Conway Defends Donald Trump After He Spreads Baseless ‘Clinton Body Count’ Conspiracy Theory

 “I will say, Bill, that there’s always this rush to ‘we need transparency, we need accountability,’ when it involves fictional accusations like collusion with Russia to swing an election,” Conway said.
 “This seems to be very concrete in that Jeffrey Epstein has done some very bad things over a number of years.”

-Donald Trump had generated controversy for his re-tweets on Saturday that pushed baseless allegations against a former president.
+Donald Trump had generated controversy for his retweets on Saturday that pushed baseless allegations against a former president.
 Many pointed out that Epstein was being held in a federal facility that is under the direction of Trump’s Department of Justice, so his pushing conspiracy theories about Clinton also seemed to imply that he was “too incompetent” to stop the plan from being carried out.
 Others saw Trump’s retweets as an attempt to create distance with his own past friendship with Jeffrey Epstein.

 Some also criticized Trump for pushing the baseless conspiracy theory while at the same time railing against what he called the “fake news” media.